ordina-jworks/ordina-jworks.github.io/_posts/2019-02-27-vue-with-typescript.md

   <img src="/img/vue-with-typescript/vue-cli-build.png" class="image fit">
 </div>

-So what the Vue CLI does is take all the SCSS out of the components minifies it, compiles all the components into an app.js file and [treeshakes](https://webpack.js.org/guides/tree-shaking/) all used libraries into a chunk-vendors.js file.
+So what the Vue CLI does is take all the SCSS out of the components minifies it, compiles all the components into an app.js file and [treeshakes](https://webpack.js.org/guides/tree-shaking/){:target="_blank" rel="noopener noreferrer"}  all used libraries into a chunk-vendors.js file.
 After that, it Gzips all those files to ensure that everything is as light as possible.
 If you have any assets, it will also clone those into the dist folder.